Costa Rica Sport Fishing

 Yellowfin, Skipjack, and Bigeye tuna are all found in Costa Rica, mostly during the months of June through October.
 This is a fun fish to catch and can range from 30 pounds easily up to 300 pounds!
 Yellowfin tuna is the most delicious of the tuna family, and makes for great sushi or a tuna burger!

 Wahoo can be mistaken for barracuda, as they too have long and slender bodies.
 The wahoo in Guanacaste are normally 5 to 6 feet in length, and have been found up to 8 ft long.
-This fish loves the rocky cliffs found at Las Catalinas and Bat Islands, famous fishing spots here in Guanacaste, Costa Rica.
+This fish loves the rocky cliffs found at Las Catalinas, a famous fishing spot here in Guanacaste, Costa Rica.

 Our deep Pacific water abundant with live bait allows them to flourish year-around, with peak sailfish months being May through August in Guanacaste.
 Sailfish are not as big as marlins, but still keep a great fight for all sport fisherman interested in Costa Rica fishing.